timkartar/DeepPBS/README.md

 This will process the list of pdbs and put the processed npz files into `npz` directory.

-Then it will make predictions using the DeepPBS ensemble and put the predictions in `output` directory (in `run/process`)
+Then it will make predictions using the DeepPBS ensemble and put the predictions in `output` directory (in `run/process`) Combined pre-processing and inference time for one biological assembly is in the order of seconds (e.g., for PDB ID 5x6g, about 15-20 seconds)

 ## Compute and Visualize perturbation based heavy atom interpretability
 1. `cd run/process`